sakuli/sakuli/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: Suggest a possible enhancement to the project
+about: Suggest a possible enhancement to Sakuli
 ---

 **Short overview**